 In 2020, amidst the pandemic, EBRPD parks experienced full or partial closures.
 While many parks have since reopened, some parks and facilities remained closed.
 For a comprehensive list of park/facility closures, see below.The pandemic has shown us very clearly that we need parks – now, more than ever.
 Parks and open space are essential for our physical, mental, and spiritual well-being.
 County health officers have affirmed that spending time in parks is beneficial for health, disease prevention, and mental stress relief. (see video in this section and below).

-We are doing everything we can, under the circumstances, to keep parks open and safe as well as educating visitors to please keep the 6-foot distance, wear face masks, and bring trash home.
+We are doing everything we can to keep parks open and safe as well as educating visitors to wear face masks, keep the 6-foot distance, and bring trash home.
 Do not leave trash or dog waste bags on trails.
 We need YOUR help!
 Please keep parks safe for everyone, including park employees, by following all COVID-19 safety requirements and park regulations.
 Thank you!

 EBRPD Headquarters at Peralta Oaks Court, Oakland and Visitor Centers in the regional parks are CLOSED due to the pandemic.
-All water fountains (except bottle fillers), reservable picnic areas, swim facilities/areas, group campsites, and reservable facilities are CLOSED AT PARKS during the pandemic.
+All water fountains (except bottle fillers), reservable picnic areas, swim facilities/areas, group campsites, and reservable facilities are CLOSED at parks.

 Alameda Creek Regional Trail - OPEN

 Ardenwood Historic Farm - CLOSED